Genocs/genocs-library-docs/content/en/templates/tutorials/azuredevops-project/index.md

 variables:
   # Agent VM image name
   vmImageName: "ubuntu-latest"
-  imageName: bp.sirio.demobe # Replace with your image name
+  imageName: backend # Replace with your image name
   registry: genocs # Replace with your Docker registry (e.g., Docker Hub, ACR)
   repository: $(registry)/$(imageName)
-  dockerfile: dockerfile # Path to your Dockerfile
+  dockerfile: Dockerfile # Path to your Dockerfile
-  buildArgValue: $(Build.BuildId) # Example: Use the build ID as the argument value
+  buildArgValue: "--build-arg BUILD_ENV=$(buildEnv)" # Use this to pass the build environment to the Dockerfile
-  patArgValue: "123ABC" # The PAT

 stages:
   - stage: BuildAndPush